dojo/docs/dojox/grid/DataGrid.rst

         @import "{{baseUrl}}dojox/grid/resources/{{theme}}Grid.css";

-        /*Grid need a explicit width/height by default*/
+        /*Grid needs a explicit height by default*/
         #grid {
-            width: 43em;
             height: 15em;
         }

 Grid 1.2 supports a new parameter "selectionMode" which allows you to control the behavior of the selection functionality: